Hydroelectric Production Managers

 Experience, Skills, and Personality Traits

-Hydroelectric production managers have a bachelor's degree or three or four years of apprenticeship training, as well as several years of work-related experience in lower-level positions.
-This is not an entry-level position and requires advanced knowledge of hydroelectric production equipment and processes, engineering principles, technology, business and management principles, and industry and government standards and regulations.
+Hydroelectric production managers have a bachelors degree or three or four years of apprenticeship training, as well as several years of work-related experience in lower-level positions.
+This is not an entry-level position because production managers must have advanced knowledge of hydroelectric production equipment and processes, engineering principles, technology, business and management principles, and industry and government standards and regulations.